Skip to main content

 • Taper Start / Taper End - Pixel distance over which strokes fade in / out at each end.
 Useful for arrow-tip aesthetics.

-Settings apply immediately and are remembered across the app — including a Reset to defaults button at the bottom of the drawer.
+The drawer also has Text settings - color, size (10-120px), and font - that drive new text labels.
+As with strokes and shapes, each label captures the style in effect when it was created.
+Settings apply immediately and are remembered across the app - including a Reset to defaults button at the bottom of the drawer.
 Each stroke and shape captures the style in effect at the time it was drawn, so changing settings later only affects new content.

 Saving and copying